-You can fill in an estimate by adding an introduction, body, prices, invoicing etc. These can be completed within viewing the estimate.
+You can fill in an estimate by adding an introduction, body, prices, invoicing etc. These can be completed when viewing the estimate.

 The answers to these leave questions can then be viewed and copied over to the estimate introduction and body when viewing it in full-screen mode.